apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     ```

 ### IBM Entitlement Key

 - The `IBM Entitlement Key` is required to pull IBM Cloud Pak specific container images from the IBM Entitled Registry.

-To get an entitlement key,
+To get an entitlement key:

     1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with an IBMid and password associated with the entitled software.
     2. Select the **View library** option to verify your entitlement(s).